South Korea's death toll from destructive rainstorm grows to 40 as workers search for survivors

 As of Monday afternoon, rescue workers had pumped out most of the water from the tunnel and were searching the site on foot, a day after they used rubber boats to move and transport bodies on stretchers.

-Photos from the scene showed fire and police officers using search dogs while waddling through knee-high mud and debris from destroyed homes.
+Photos from the scene showed fire and police officers using search dogs while wading through knee-high mud and debris from destroyed homes.

 Nearly 200 homes and around 150 roads were damaged or destroyed across the country, while 28,607 people were without electricity over the past several days, the Ministry of the Interior and Safety said in a report.